- Programs & Initiatives

 The Outdoor Leadership Experience (OLE) is a group mentoring program that works with fifth through twelfth graders from Canaan, NH.
 OLE Leaders mentor groups of kids once a week through after school activities aimed at teaching leadership and outdoor skills.
 These dynamic activities foster independence, leadership, teamwork, and appreciation of nature.
 They can include things like hiking, canoeing, and rock climbing.
 Each year is punctuated by an overnight camping trip that allows the mentees to put their learned skills to use.

-Summer Enrichment at Dartmouth (SEAD) empowers promising high school students from under-resourced backgrounds to thrive in high school and college.
+Strengthening Educational Access with Dartmouth (SEAD) empowers promising high school students from under-resourced backgrounds to thrive in high school and college.
 Founded at Dartmouth in 2001, the program provides Dartmouth students with transformative opportunities for service and leadership.
 Learn more about SEAD

 SIBS is a one-on-one mentoring program that pairs Dartmouth students with kids ages 6-13, that attend one of our partnering elementary schools.
 Mentees are recommended by their School Counselors as students that would benefit from having a consistent mentor in their lives.
 Pairs develop relationships by regularly spending time together participating in various activities around the Upper Valley.